How to Use OpenVPN in Egypt and Bypass the Ban with 100% Working VPN

 4. IPVanish

 IPVanish offer one of the most secure VPN services on the market right now.
-Their AES 256-bit encryption is among the best in the business and they also offer a strong DNS leak protection and an automatic kill switch built into their main apps.
+Their AES 256-bit encryption is among the best in the business and they also offer strong DNS leak protection and an automatic kill switch built into their main apps.
 This helps to ensure your location and IP Address will remain secure even under the toughest of scrutiny and shoddy connections.

 Read our full IPVanish review.